FraunhoferIOSB/FROST-Python-Client/README.md

 Notes:
 - The generated code is not used automatically; import and use it as needed.
-- This feature is fully backward-compatible.
+- This feature is backward-compatible.
+If you wish to replace the hand-written model with generated code, point --out to frost_sta_client/model and adapt imports accordingly.